Develop a new reality.

 Blend the real and the virtual with XR-1 Developer Edition, the only device that lets you build photorealistic mixed reality scenarios.

-For the first time ever, XR-1 Developer Edition shows virtual content as it should appear – indistinguishable from the real world.
+For the first time ever, XR-1 Developer Edition shows augmented content as it should appear – indistinguishable from the real world.
 What you see through the XR-1 can be controlled pixel-perfectly.
 You can omit, add and adjust colors, shadows, and lights, replace real objects with virtual ones, as well as blur or simplify for exactly the desired view, with no observable latency to the human eye.
 And you can effortlessly switch between virtual, mixed, and real scenarios as you work.

 The world’s first cockpit-based XR solution by Bohemia Interactive Simulations enables the pilot and co-pilot to interact with the physical cockpit while immersed in a synthetic environment.
 In this video capture, you can see reality and the virtual simulation environment blending seamlessly together, while the pilot is able to see his/her hands on top of the physical cockpit.
 This enables never-before-seen interactions and immersion in mixed reality.